You can't just see. You have to know what and where to look.

 cᵥᵥₜ = ∑ αᵢₜrₜ

-where a calculates the preceding word's relevance to a word, eᵢₜ is the relevance of a word to the sentence, αᵢₜ is the amount to weight rₜ by, and cᵥᵥₜ is sequence to be processed by the Decoder's RNN.
+where a calculates the preceding word's relevance to a word, eᵢₜ is the relevance of a word to the sentence, αᵢₜ is the amount to weight rₜ by, and cᵥᵥₜ is the sequence to be processed by the Decoder's RNN.
 In other words, to understand a word, you must look at its preceding and following words.

 Addictive Attention improved NMT's contextual understanding by allowing it to focus on the relevant parts of the context.
 Additionally, looking at preceding and following contexts improves translation accuracy.
 For example, when translating the man into French (l'homme), looking at the following word (man) allows you to accurately translate the into l' instead of le, la, or les.
 Additive Attention also lets NMTs handle longer sentences.
 In other words, Additive Attention solved the RNN's fixed-length vector compression problem with generated, contextualized vectors.
 However, RNNs compute those vectors.
 So, Bahdanau et al.'s NMT architecture is still limited by recursion.